 Whether you’re still deciding on courses or packing your bags, you can always contact our staff to help you along.
-After applying to Arcadia, program managers send out detailed information on your application, courses, housing, culture, politics, history and the local higher education system.
+After applying to Arcadia, program advisors send out detailed information on your application, courses, housing, culture, politics, history and the local higher education system.

 Once you arrive in New Zealand, our staff will meet you and your orientation program will begin.
 The orientation will help you settle in academically, practically, culturally and socially.